Duration: 1 year (August 1 – July 31)

 Goals and Characteristics

 The goal is to offer the fellow clinical experience in the recognition and management of athletic injuries.
 The fellow gains broad exposure to sports medicine, from injury prevention strategies to injury evaluation to diagnosis to restoration of function through rehabilitation or surgical means.
 Arthroscopy of multiple joints is a large component of the fellowship.
 The fellow gains broad exposure to arthroscopic and open procedures in the shoulder, knee, ankle, and elbow.
-The fellow is exposed to athletic coverage at the professional, collegiate and high school level.
-The attending staff serves as team physicians for professional football, baseball, and basketball teams.
+The fellow is exposed to athletic coverage at the professional, collegiate, and high school level.
+The attending staff serves as team physicians for professional football, baseball, and basketball teams, including the NY Giants, Rangers, Knicks, Nets, NY Liberty, and Red Bulls.
 We also provide medical care to athletes in Olympic sports.

 There is a formal education process consisting of weekly conferences and didactic teaching.
-An arthroscopy teaching lab exists for our residents, and the fellows function as instructors in the laboratory.
+An arthroscopy teaching lab exists for our fellows for advanced surgical training.
+They also function as instructors in the laboratory for residents.
 The fellow is required to participate in research projects, and opportunity for both clinical and basic science research is available.
+The fellows also get subsidized for travel to two educational meetings a year.

 Our Sports Medicine and Shoulder Fellowship parallels the Hospital for Special Surgery’s mission of patient care, education and research.